bakonaanlong/Sentiment_Analysis/README.md

 ## 1. Background and Overview

 ### Purpose
-This Sentiment Analysis Dashboard provides a comprehensive, real-time view of user perceptions across multiple digital platforms.
+This Sentiment Analysis Dashboard provides a comprehensive view of user perceptions across multiple digital platforms.
 It aggregates and visualizes sentiment data from social media interactions to enable data-driven decision-making in customer experience, marketing, and product strategy.

 ### Scope
 - **Time Frame**: Full calendar year (12 months), with monthly, daily, and hourly granularity